 I am a doctoral candidate in the Department of History at Cornell University.
-I am foremost a historian of modern Southeast Asia, but my research and teaching are also informed by training in historical geography and political ecology, environmental history, maritime and oceanic histories, and science and technology studies.
+I am a historian of modern Southeast Asia, but my research and teaching are also informed by training in historical geography, political ecology, environmental history, maritime and oceanic histories, and science and technology studies.

 My dissertation, Militarized Ecologies: Science, Violence, and the Creation of Sumatra’s Leuser Ecosystem (Indonesia), 1890 – 1945, is a history of the highland interior of Aceh, Indonesia.
 The space today is best known on a global scale for Gunung Leuser National Park, which comprises the largest contiguous wilderness in Southeast Asia and one of the world’s biodiversity hotspots.
 If one were to do a search of Leuser online, they would discover dozens of blogs, news articles, reports, and petitions asking people to help protect the region’s forests.
 My project is a genealogy of that discourse; a history of Indigenous erasure in which Leuser became the property of the global “we” in the name of nature protection and UNESCO World Heritage.